-From 1 April 2014, the authority participated in the West Sussex County Council Business Rates Pool.
-The pool consists of Adur District Council, Worthing Borough Council, Arun District Council, Chichester District Council and West Sussex County Council.
-The levy for 2018/19 is paid into the West Sussex County Council Pool and used to fund economic regeneration initiatives throughout the County area.
-Without the Pool, the levy would be paid to MHCLG and not retained for the benefit of the residents of West Sussex.
+From 1st April 2015, the authority participated in the West Sussex County Council Business Rates Pool.
+The pool consists of Worthing Borough Council, Adur District Council, Arun District Council, Chichester District Council and West Sussex County Council.
+The levy for 2018/19 is paid into the West Sussex County Council Pool and together the members share the levy and it is redistributed.
+Without the Pool, the levy would be paid to MHCLG and not retained in the area to the benefit of local residents.

-The total amount retained by the Pool in 2018/19 is £3.2m.
-The amount the Council contributed into the pool was £476k.
-The funds generated by the Pool are used to fund projects which promote economic regeneration projects, contributions to the Local Economic Partnerships (LEPS) and other invest to save initiatives.
-The levy payment is shown within the Comprehensive Income and Expenditure Statement.
+The total amount contributed to the pool in 2018/19 is £3.2m.
+The amount the Council contributed to the Pool in 2018/19 was £465k.
+The funds generated by the Pool are used to fund projects which promote economic regeneration projects, contributions to the LEP (Local Economic Partnership) and other invest to save initiatives.
+The contribution is shown within the Comprehensive Income and Expenditure Statement.

-Business rates are collected by the Council from local businesses using a uniform rate supplied by the Government for the Country as a whole which was 48.0p in 2018/19 (46.6p in 2017/18) and local rateable values.
-The total non-domestic rateable value at the end of the year for the district was £46.5m (£46.7m in 2017/18).
+Business rates are collected by the Council from local businesses using a uniform rate supplied by the Government for the country as a whole which, was 49.1p in 2018/19 (46.6p in 2017/18).
+The overall rateable value for Worthing Borough Council as at 31st March 2019 was £82.80m (£82.74m as at 31st March 2018).